-1922 Silver Dollar Value, History of the Peace Coin
+1922 Silver Dollar Value, History and Guide to the Peace Coin

 Many coin enthusiasts will collect a silver dollar from every year, and 1922 may be one of the most important.